-Wiring tweeters to speakers can be a cumbersome task for many people.
-This is because there are so many different configurations one could do when wiring tweeters and speakers together.
-To help you with this decision, we have created the following step-by-step guide that will show you how to wire tweeters to speakers in 6 different ways!z
+Wiring tweeters to speakers might be cumbersome task for people.
+Its because there are so many different configurations one could do when wiring tweeters and speakers together.
+So, To help you with this decision, we have created the following step-by-step guide that will show you how to wire tweeters to speakers in 6 different ways!z

 Tweeter speakers are small drivers in the speakers that handle high frequencies, such as voices and snares.
 Tweeters can be either passive or active: when they’re passive, you’ll need an additional amplifier to power them; while with tweeters being active (or powered), their own electronic crossover is responsible for filtering out low-frequency content and sending it back into a separate channel on your amp instead of directly interfering with the main speaker system.
 This makes sure we get less distortion during playback without affecting sound quality adversely!